High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Computational Methodology

 \subsection{Automation of all steps}

 So far, we have introduced various tools to cover the different aspects of high-throughput first-principles reaction mechanism explorations.
 However, their number and their involved usage could create many challenges on the operator side (manual steering, error-prone manual data manipulation, \textit{etc.}).
 In order to alleviate these technical issues, all modules must be connected in an autonomous fashion.
-Therefore, one of the key components of the final AutoRXN workflow is to organize, automate, and streamline massive amounts of operations in a way that is autonomous as possible.
+Therefore, one of the key components of the final AutoRXN workflow is to organize, automate, and streamline massive amounts of operations in a way that is as autonomous as possible.
 The AutoRXN workflow can be divided into three main steps as shown in Figure \ref{fig:cloud_architecture}.

 AiiDA is a well established workflow manager in computational chemistry and materials science to streamline complicated tasks into workflows.\cite{pizzi2016} However, after a careful examination of the computation characters of all steps, we decided to introduce a heterogeneous setting of workflow management: we activate the \textsc{Chemoton} meta program together with \textsc{Puffin} \cite{unsleber2022} to manage the reaction exploration, but rely on AiiDA to steer coupled-cluster and multi-reference workflows.
 We have compiled the meta problem described in the left of Figure~\ref{fig:cloud_architecture} into a container to include the mechanism exploration program \textsc{Chemoton}\cite{Moritz2022,unsleber2022}, the electronic structure model for fast tight-binding calculations \textsc{xTB}\cite{bannwarth2021}, the general open-source electronic structure package \textsc{Serenity}\cite{Barton2021}, and all other dependencies for the reaction exploration.
+Note that not all of these components (in particular \textsc{xTB} and \textsc{Serenity}) were used in the current work.
+However, the presence of these additional components greatly enhances the versatility of the container for future applications.
 The benefit of the container is that it can easily orchestrate hundreds to thousands of cores for high-throughput execution hardware.
 This benefits especially from the Azure cloud, as VMs with different micro-architectures can all be leveraged to extend the scale of exploration.

 Several tasks are then executed in this meta program in a specific order: 1) Initialization of the chemical systems, which includes general Cartesian structure set-up, conformer generation, and geometry optimization of any reactant or guiding species provided to \textsc{Chemoton} from an operator.
 2) Elementary step trials include Newton trajectory calculations, transition state optimizations, internal reaction coordinate calculations to obtain minimal-energy reaction paths.
 3) Sorting and clustering of the explored elementary steps and species into reactions and compounds.
 4) Refinement of the structures along the minimal-energy paths using more accurate electronic structure calculations (such as coupled cluster), if necessary.